maxrothman/config/README.md

 ##Todo
 * Remove virtualenvwrapperrc since the newest release has a lazy script
-* Write manage script that reads locations, diffs things, warns, then hardlinks files into place
-  * Should write a default ~/.bash-secure
 * Distribute modified Ansible package
 * Should prompt for:
   * gitconfig user.name and user.email